Skip to content

 • If your horse is valuable, such as a high-priced competition horse or a rare breed, insurance can help protect your investment

-• If you participate in activities that carry a higher risk of injury or liability, such as horse shows, events, or riding lessons, insurance can provide coverage in case of accidents
+• If you participate in activities that carry a higher risk of injury or public liability, such as horse shows, events, or riding lessons, insurance can provide coverage in case of accidents

 • If you're not capable of covering unexpected expenses, insurance can help you cover such as emergency veterinary care or legal liabilities, without insurance